A game made in a language more than 25 years old.

 The background of the UI will depend on your Windows desktop wallpaper!
 Here's mine.

 Ever dreamed of a terminal game that had more settings than levels?
 Us neither - but then that dream was true.
-From how you get called to your character screen data type (whatever that even means), you can customize all you want.
+From how you get called, your pronouns, to your character screen data type (whatever that even means), you can customize all you want.

 Looks matter, even in a text-based game.
 Engineered for appearance first, simple guides and visuals indicate what to do.
 With ASCII art and Unicode trickery, it looks... weirdly satisfying for a terminal program.
 We even invented a new control method for the entire UI - your keyboard!
 No mouse action here.